dynamicloud/lonline_for_ruby/README.md

 aci: Enter your API_Client_Id
 ```

-At this moment you have the necessary to start to log your program into the cloud.
+At this point you have the necessary to start to log your program into the cloud.

 #How to use
 Lonline is easy to use, one line of code logs and stores into the cloud.